tuxnam/GuillaumeBen-Security-Notebook/defender-containers.md

 </div>
 <p></p>

-Since we enabled Defender, and one of the features is vulnerability scanning of container images pushed, pulled and recently pulled in your registry, let's have a look at the results.
-For this, we can navigate to the Defender for Cloud portal, *Workload Protection* tab.
-At the same time, we can confirm that our Kubernetes clusters inside the target subscription are covered.
+Since we enabled Defender, and one of the features is vulnerability scanning of container images, let's have a look at the results.
+For this, we can navigate to the Defender for Cloud portal, *Workload Protection* tab (at the same time, we can confirm that our Kubernetes clusters inside the target subscription are covered by Defender):

 <p></p>